AndrewChildre/AndrewChildre/README.md

 - 🔭 I have completed Genearl Assembly Software Engineering Immersive course and currently seeking employment.

-- 🌱 I’m solidifiying my skillset as a software developer
+- 🌱 I continue to build my skill set as a software developer.

 - 📫 How to reach me **andrewchildre@gmail.com**